latextemplates/generator-latex-template/README.md

 ### Installing `generator-latex-template`

-In case one wants to have the generator installed permanently or `npx` does work as exepcted, one can install `generator-latex-template` using following command:
+In case one wants to have the generator installed permanently or `npx` does work as expected, one can install `generator-latex-template` using following command:

 ```bash
 npm install -g generator-latex-template